 There are several types of primers.
 Some paint primers are designed to seal out stains, and some to create a bonding surface.
 What kind of primer did your paint and primer in one come with?
 I would not know either.
 Is it rust?
 Metal?
 Plastic?
 Cigarette smell?
 Bold colors need primer-love too.

 A very good reason to not use a paint with primer: Your health.
 Why using toxic ingredients if you do not need them?
-Paint and primer in one have much more VOCs compare to a quality paint and many primers.
+Paint with primer in it has much more VOCs compare to a quality paint and many primers.

 Primer for wood: do not use a paint with primer in one

 Do you want to “prime” your new walls?
 That’s a horse of a different color: a shellac or other sealer is not necssary.
 A stain-killing primer will do it, but why buy more firepower than you need?
 Why breathe that stuff if you don’t have to?

 Drywall and the “mud” compound that covers seams and spots where the screws are will soak up paint differently.
 As a result, if you don’t use a primer to stop the absorption (paint won’t do it), you will always see the seams and spots.

 You have to know what you are doing before you go shopping.
 Ask me or ask a real paint store (not a big box store: they hire monkeys).
 If you have a paint and primer in one tinted to your color and now you are reading this and thinking that you may have made a mistake: yes, I’m sorry you did, and that tinted paint cannot be returned. use it anyway, but be aware, you will probably need a coat more than you planned (and you only needed those ‘primer’ chemicals in your first coat).